North Sydney Council maintains a huge network of public trees with 17,000+ street trees plus many more growing in Parks and Reserves.

 - shaping or selective pruning to improve visibility of advertising or other 'non-traffic' signage.

-Council does not carry out cosmetic pruning but Council policy allows residents to make application to the Tree Preservation Officer to carry out cosmetic pruning at their own expense.
-Permission may be granted where such work will not compromise the health, safety or integrity of the tree or adversely affect public amenity.
+Council does not carry out cosmetic pruning but Council policy allows residents to make an application to the Tree Preservation Officer to carry out cosmetic pruning at their own expense.
+Permission may be granted where the trees are located within the immediate surrounds to the applicants legal boundary only and such work will not compromise the health, safety or integrity of the tree or adversely affect public amenity.

 Note: Council does not allow cosmetic pruning of any vegetation located on land zoned Bushland.